kartavya1710/example-tauri-v2-python-server-sidecar/README.md

 ## Introduction

-The example app uses Next.js as the frontend and Python (FastAPI) as the backend.
+This example app uses Next.js as the frontend and Python (FastAPI) as the backend.
 Tauri is a Rust framework that orchestrates the frontend and backend(s) into a native app experience.

 This template project is intended to demonstrate the use of single file Python executables with Tauri v2.